seanrmeyer/decahose-filter/README.md

 # decahose-filter
-The decahose-filter tool is a general tool developed at the University of Michigan and written in PySpark, and it can be used to filter Twitter Decahose data to create a that match a keyword list.
-The purpose of this tool is to provide a way to generate small subsets of data of interest as a first, preprocessing, step for research.
+The decahose-filter tool is a general tool developed at the University of Michigan and written in PySpark.
+The purpose of this tool is to provide a way to generate small subsets of data of interest as an initial, preprocessing, step for research.
+The tool accepts a keyword list and then uses the list to filter Twitter Decahose data to create a subset containing tweets that match the keywords.
 This allows users to avoid the expensive computational effort of filtering the data each time in order to perform further analysis.
-Therefore, this tool is most useful for subsets of data that will be used multiple times since the filtering would only need to be performed once.
+Therefore, this tool is most useful for subsets of data that will be used multiple times, since the filtering would only need to be performed once.

 ## Tool Location
 The tool can be cloned from this repository or found in Turbo storage at the following location: